I want to clear up right away is this issue of the number “36” and the space utilization formula.

 (Total # of Classrooms x 76.9%) x Average maximum of students per homeroom

-The problem comes in when CPS wants to use the average maximum of students per room as the midpoint of its formula range.
+The problem comes in when CPS wants to use the average maximum of students per room as the ideal number to anchor its formula range.

 So instead of using the contractual maximum of students in the classroom as the maximum in the range for the school, like so: